bexter989/nerdfont-patcher/Readme.md

 $ ./nerdfont-patcher.py ./ttf VictorMono
 ```

-> Patched fonts are generate in the "Patched" folder under the font name you specified
+> Patched fonts are generated in the "Patched" folder under the font name you specified